meliketanrikulu/UDACITY-Self-Driving-Car-Engineer-Projects/nd013-c1-vision-starter/README.md

 <img src="training/resnet50_augmentation/Screenshot from 2021-11-17 12-19-31.png" alt="data"/>

+random_distort_color could help combat against color space distortions such as lighting.
 This change was made using the `ssd_resnet50_v1_fpn_640x640_coco17_tpu-8` model used in my reference network.
 It is seen that the loss decreases faster when augmentation is applied.

 <img src="training/resnet50_augmentation/50_augment.png" alt="data"/>